pedro-abundio-wang/deep-learning/docs/notes/neural-networks-and-deep-learning.md

 {% include image.html image="notes/neural-networks-and-deep-learning/100.png" %}

-These equations tell us how, when given an input feature vector 𝑥, we can generate predictions.
+These equations tell us how, when given an input feature vector $$x$$, we can generate predictions.

 {% include image.html image="notes/neural-networks-and-deep-learning/101.png" %}

-If we have 𝑚 training examples we need to repeat this proces 𝑚 times.
+If we have $$m$$ training examples we need to repeat this proces $$m$$ times.
 For each training example, or for each feature vector that looks like this:

 {% include image.html image="notes/neural-networks-and-deep-learning/102.png" %}